What does Harriet mean?

 Harriet▼ has 22 more related variations via Etta, Henrietta: Enrichetta, Enrichette, Enriqueta, Etta▼, Ettie▼, Etty, Heike, Hendrika, Henia, Henie, Henka, Hennie, Henrie, Henrieta, Henriette▼, Henrika, Henryetta, Hetta, Hette, Hettie▼, Yetta▼ and Yettie.

 Shown below is the birth name popularity of Harriet for girls.
 Harriet reached its highest position of #90 in the U.S. then, but is not found in the list at the moment.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)

-Below is a graphed analysis of the popularity of the girl name Harriet and related names.
-Popular related forms of Harriet rated in the Top 1000 are Hallie (#586 the previous year), Hattie (#590), Halle (#773), Henrietta, Henriette, Henry, Yetta, Hettie, Harriett, Etta, Ettie, Enriqueta and Harry.
-These girl names were at the apex of their popularity during the years 1880-1889 and are now significantly less widespread, with versions such as Halle, Hallie, Henriette, Henry and Hettie falling out of style.
-(2014 Birth Statistics)
+Below is a graphed analysis of the usage of Harriet and related names.
+Hallie (#586 the previous year), Hattie (#590), Halle (#773), Henrietta, Henriette, Henry, Yetta, Hettie, Harriett, Etta, Ettie, Enriqueta and Harry are the popular related forms of Harriet.
+These girl names were at the apex of their popularity during the years 1880-1889 (usage of 0.5396%) and are now significantly less widespread (usage 0.0751%, down 86.1%), with versions such as Halle, Hallie, Etta, Ettie and Harriet falling out of style.
+(Top 1000 Baby Names Records, 2014)